 Chief complaints

-A 41-year-old Malay gentleman who works as a hospital porter presents with a long-standing history of left plantar heel pain.
+A 41-year-old Malay gentleman who works as a hospital porter presented with a long-standing history of left plantar heel pain.

 History of present illness

 His gastrocnemius was also noted to be tight with positive Silfverskiold test.
-He was treated for plantar fasciitis and tight gastrocnemius and underwent extensive physiotherapy sessions targeted at gastrocnemius stretching and was started on anti-inflammatory and analgesic medications.
-However, his symptoms persisted and he underwent left gastrocnemius release and endoscopic plantar fascia release.
-This provided temporal relief of his symptoms and he was able to return to work.
+He was treated for plantar fasciitis and tight gastrocnemius and underwent extensive physiotherapy sessions targeted at gastrocnemius stretching.
+He was started on anti-inflammatory and analgesic medications.
+However, his symptoms persisted, and he underwent left gastrocnemius release and endoscopic plantar fascia release.
+This provided temporal relief of his symptoms, and he was able to return to work.

-Two and half years after, he represented with similar symptoms of left heel pain.
-His gastrocnemius was once again assessed to be tight – demonstrating limited dorsiflexion in the absence of ankle osteoarthritis.
+Two and half years later, he presented with similar symptoms of left heel pain.
+His gastrocnemius was once again assessed to be tight demonstrating limited dorsiflexion in the absence of ankle osteoarthritis.
 A repeated minimally invasive gastrocnemius release was performed.
-He underwent a prolonged recovery, with enforced rest and time off work which improved his symptoms.
+He underwent a prolonged recovery with enforced rest and time off work, which improved his symptoms.
 However, his symptoms quickly reoccurred upon return to work.

 History of past illness